 Florence Colgate recently won the title of Britain’s Most Beautiful Face.
 The competition, which attracted more than 8,000 contestants, was sponsored by Lorraine Cosmetics.
 The company compared each face to a mathematical algorithm representing beauty.
-Florence’s face came out on top:
+Florence, who is blonde and blue-eyes, came out on top:

 An example of the formula from the Daily Mail: